Stephen Stewart Memorial Middle and High School Invitational

 Top Level

 Debate is a competition, but education seems to be the most intrinsic benefit to the round taking place.
 I believe that debates centered around the resolution are the best, but that can mean many different things.
+Debate is also a communicative activity so the first thing that should be prioritized by all the substance is the ability to clearly convey an argument instead of relying on the structure and tricky nature of policy debate.

-The most important thing for me as a judge is seeing clash and line-by-line debating instead of relying upon pre-written blocks.
+The most important thing for me as a judge is seeing line-by-line debating instead of relying upon pre-written blocks.
 Drops happen and that is debate, but what I most hate to see are students reading off their laptops instead of making compelling indicts of their opponents' arguments off the top of their heads.
 Debate requires some reaction to unexpected things but I think that it enhances critical thinking and research skills.

 When it comes to content, I sincerely do not have any big leans toward any type of argument.
 Just come to the round with a well-researched strategy and I will be happy to hear it.
 My only non-starters are arguments that promote interpersonal violence, prejudice toward any group of people, or danger toward anyone in the round.
-If those arguments are made, the offending team will lose, receive a 0 for speaks, and I will speak with their coach.
+If those arguments are made, the offending team will lose, receive a 0 for speaker points, and I will speak with their coach.
 The safety of students is the number one priority in an academic space such as debate.

 Thoughts on Specific Arguments Below:

-I am all about good counterplan strategies that have great solvency evidence and finesse.
-I have grown tired of all the nonsense process, agent, and consult counterplans, and while I will vote for them, I prefer to hear one that is well-researched and actually has a solvency advocate for the aff.
+Counter plans: I am all about good counterplan strategies that have great solvency evidence and finesse.
+I have grown tired of all the nonsense process, agent, and consult counter plans, and while I will vote for them, I prefer to hear one that is well-researched and actually has a solvency advocate for the aff.
 Regarding theory, most violations are reasons to justify a permutation or to lower thresholds for solvency deficits, not voters.
 Consult CPs are however the most sketchy for me, and I can be convinced to vote against them given good debating.

-I think that up to 3 advocacies are fine for me.
+Conditionality: I think that up to 3 advocacies are fine for me.
 Anything more and I am more sympathetic to the aff.
 Don't get it twisted, if the neg screws up debating condo, I will vote aff.

 Feel free to ask me anything before the round.
 Most importantly compete, respect each other, and have fun.